tteeoo/secprac-client/README.md

 This script downloads the `secprac-client` binary, icons, and makes the needed directories.

-Otherwise, a binary is provided on the latest release page, or build from source with `go build`.
+Alternatively, a binary is provided on the latest release page, or build from source with `go build`.

 ## Usage